leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/3ryanmsf_medium_specificity_framework_ryan.md

 ---
-UID: "3RyanMSF"
-Title: "Medium Specificity Framework"
-Author: "Ryan"
+Author: Ryan
-Date: "27/08/2024"
+Date: 27/08/2024
+ELEMENT: SEMANTICS
-Last Edited: "9/4/2024, 3:22:59 AM"
+Last Edited: 9/4/2024, 3:22:59 AM
 Prima-Forma:
-  - "animus"
+- animus
-  - "meaning"
+- meaning
-DIR: "SEMANTICS"
-Summary: "Marie-Laure Ryan's *Medium Specificity* framework emphasizes that each storytelling medium has unique capabilities and constraints that shape how narratives are constructed and experienced.
-This framework is key in analyzing narrative adaptations and transmedia storytelling, highlighting how each medium’s strengths and limitations impact the storytelling process."
+Summary: "Marie-Laure Ryan's *Medium Specificity* framework emphasizes that each storytelling\
+  \ medium has unique capabilities and constraints that shape how narratives are constructed\
+  \ and experienced.
+This framework is key in analyzing narrative adaptations and\
+  \ transmedia storytelling, highlighting how each medium\u2019s strengths and limitations\
+  \ impact the storytelling process."
+Title: Medium Specificity Framework
+UID: 3RyanMSF
 ---
 ### Title: **Ryan's Medium Specificity Framework**

 - **Medium Specificity**: